 Basically, when we read, we need to create a mental scene that shows the action or the content of the material we read.
-For me, and for other right-brained or visual learners, this mental scene is a global picture that is formed when we read.
+For me, and for other right-brain dominant or visual learners, this mental scene is a global picture that is formed when we read.
 We actually see pictures in our minds and when an action occurs, we see what might be called mental movies.
 I cannot speak for how dominant left-brained people react to print.
 I have heard that they think in words and I am not sure what that means nor what that looks like (please feel free to comment if you can shed light on this question).

-How to teach visualization
+How to Teach Visualization

 , where the images are already embedded.
 Have the child study the image and notice details.
-Next, have the child close his eyes and "see" the image with word embedded in his own imagination.
+Next, have the child close their eyes and "see" the image with the word embedded in their own imagination.
 The more you do this, the stronger the imagination/visualization muscle will become.
-And if you share with the child that visualization is a powerful learning tool, they will come to habitually practice visualization without being prompted to.
+If you share with the child that visualization is a powerful learning tool, they will come to habitually practice visualization without being prompted to.

 How long do you think you will remember this word and the picture?
-I designed this stylized word a long time ago; yet any time I think of the word "enough," I picture these characters and I believe sincerely that they just had Thanksgiving dinner and ate too much, and that the little girl is managing to vocalize the fact that she had more than enough to eat!
-The character playing the part of the G is content to let her speak for him while the H character is gazing off into space in a sated euphoria.
+I designed this stylized word a long time ago, yet anytime I think of the word "enough," I picture these characters.
+I think they just had Thanksgiving dinner and ate too much, and that little girl is managing to vocalize the fact that she had more than enough to eat!
+The character playing the G is content to let her speak for him while the H character is gazing off into space in a sated euphoria.

 (Two weeks from now, check your own memory of this image, and then check the child's memory.)